 Themes in Pike

-‘Beauty and Brutality of Nature’, ‘Reminiscence of Childhood’, and ‘Inborn instincts’ are the Major themes present in the poem Pike.
-Pike is beautiful by nature and the same time it is meant to kill for its survival, which is the brutal fate of it.
-From growing the pikes in a glass jar and the dreadful experience of seeing a pike killing another, gives a overview to the poets experiences with Pike and the impact of it.
-Inborn killer instinct of the pike is a implication on the natural human instincts comes with every individual even if they do not ask for it.
+‘Beauty and Brutality of Nature’, ‘Reminiscence of Childhood’, and ‘Inborn instincts’ are the major themes present in the poem Pike.
+Pike is beautiful by nature and at the same time it is meant to kill for its survival, which is the brutal fate of it.
+From growing the pikes in a glass jar and the dreadful experience of seeing a pike killing another, gives an overview of the poet’s experiences with Pike and the impact of it.
+The inborn killer instinct of the pike is an implication on the natural human instincts that comes with every individual even if they do not ask for it.

 Metaphorical Use of England